RPL-CS-UCL/RPL-Scripts/README.md

-# RPL scripts
+# RPL Scripts
-Commonly used scripts
+Commonly used scripts for new computers installed at the RPL lab.

 # Support
 > Note: The current version of Ubuntu used at RPL is 20.04LTS with ROS Noetic